Can I get travel insurance for medical cover only?

 - Emergency dental treatment up to a set benefit limit (depending on the policy)

-Medical exclusions you should be aware of
+Medical exclusions you should note

 All insurance policies contain exclusions or circumstances in which the insurer will not provide cover.
 In the case of medical only travel insurance, these can include: